 An annual check-up at a time that works best for you (it doesn't have to be in the fall) is a good way to do this.
-Whenever you do it, it'll probably be a lot less uncomfortable than being asked to "turn your head and cough."
+Whenever you do it, it'll probably be a lot less uncomfortable than visiting the doctor's office.